FINISHING TOUCHES

 Tried brushing the varnish on but only got drips, streaks, runs and bubbles.
 Came across yet another Rube Goldberg device that fixes this issue.
 Got a rotissery motor and rigged it up with a stand and simple pulley to sloooowly retract a rod section out of a PVC tube filled with spar varnish.
 Works like a charm.

-I've really gone down the rabbit hole now and am making my own snake guides.
-Wrapped the snake guides, agate stripping guide, tip-top guide, and Z-ferrules with Pearsalls and UTC silk thread.
-Delicately painted the wraps with two coats of Epifane varnish.
+I wrap the snake guides, agate stripping guide, tip-top guide, and Rush River Rods Z-ferrules with Pearsalls and UTC silk thread.
+Delicately paint the wraps with FlexCoat finish.

 If you’ve put all that effort into building a bamboo rod you would probably not be too anxious to just throw it in the back of your pickup unprotected.
-A rod sock and PVC rod tube protects it nicely.
+A rod sock and PVC rod tube protect it nicely.